OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

     to work, including every screen shot involved in the sequence.
   Finish off with "Things to Try" and "What Next?" sections.
   Assume the user has very little domain expertise, so spell everything out.
-  If using example data, please use the general layers from naturalearth and Open Street Map.
-These layers are loaded by install_gisdata.sh into:
+  If using example data, please use the general layers from NaturalEarth and Open Street Map.
+These layers are loaded into:
    Open Street Map:
      /home/user/data/osm/
    Vector Data: Available as .shp files